Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Appendix: Initial Membership Estimation

-In our numerical examples, we repeat the above three k-means algorithms for $100$ times with different initial seeds and use the resulting $\wh \mG^{(0)}$'s for the minimization of the proposed algorithm for~\eqref{Q_obj1}.
+In our numerical examples, we repeat the above three $k$-means algorithms for $100$ times with different initialization seeds and use the resulting $\wh \mG^{(0)}$'s for the minimization of the proposed algorithm for~\eqref{Q_obj1}.